jina-ai/jina/docs/tutorials/scale-out.md

 ```

 As you can see, now it only takes 3 seconds to finish the task.
 Quite intuitive, right?
-In a later section,
-we'll introduce what `replicas` means under different deployment options.
+If you are deploying Jina with K8s, you can consider this `Executor` as a K8s `Deployment` and each `replica` as a K8s `Pod`.

-## Split Data into Partitions
+## Split Data into Partitions: Shard

 ### Context